Finchley Road & Frognal railway station

-Finchley Road & Frognal railway station is on Finchley Road in the London Borough of Camden in north London.
-It is on the North London line, and the station and all trains serving it are operated by London Overground.
-It is in Travelcard Zone 2.
-The station is about five minutes walk from Finchley Road Underground station, and is marked as an official out-of-system interchange.
+Finchley Road & Frognal is a station on the Mildmay line of the London Overground, located on Finchley Road in the London Borough of Camden in north London.
+It is in London fare zone 2.
+The station is about five minutes walk from Finchley Road tube station on the Metropolitan line and Jubilee line of the London Underground, and is marked as an official out-of-station interchange.
 The station was opened as Finchley Road St Johns Wood in 1860 on the Hampstead Junction Railway for the connection to the North London Railway.